 The History of Neodymium Magnets

-The origin of the neodymium magnet dates back to 1885 when Carl Auer von Welsbach, an Austrian scientist and inventor, separated didymium into the new separate elements neodidymium (“new didymium”) and praseodidymium (“green didymium”).
+The origin of the neodymium magnets dates back to 1885 when Carl Auer von Welsbach, an Austrian scientist and inventor, separated didymium into the new separate elements neodidymium (“new didymium”) and praseodidymium (“green didymium”).
 In time, the element names would change to neodymium and praseodymium.

 Neodymium (Nd) is the fourth member of the lanthanide ‘rare-earth elements’ series with the atomic number 60.
 Surprisingly, the element neodymium is the 27th most common element in the Earth’s crust, although not occurring naturally in metallic form or unmixed with other lanthanides.
 The element is found in significant quantities in ore minerals such as monazite and bastnäsite.

-Neodymium Magnet Development
+Neodymium Magnets Development

 Nearly 100 years passed before Dr Masato Sagawa led the development and commercialisation of the sintered rare-earth Neodymium Iron Boron magnet whilst working for Sumitomo Special Metals in Japan.
 His achievement was recently recognised with Dr Sagawa being awarded the 2022 Queen Elizabeth Prize for Engineering (QEPrize).
 At the same time as Sumitomo, General Motors in the USA invented and supplied melt-spun nanocrystalline isotropic neodymium powder for bonded magnets manufacturing.
 Both production techniques are still used today.